rachartier/tiny-code-action.nvim/README.md

 ### Filters

-You can filter the code actions by setting the `filter` option.
+You can filter the code actions by setting the `filters` option.

 ```lua
 {